 How To Clean A Chimney: DIY Or Hire A Pro

 Even as a serious home improvement do-it-yourselfer, there’s one area that you may never have thought of tackling by yourself ... your chimney.
 But regular chimney cleaning should – no, make that must -- be included on your “honey-do” list of household chores.
 (If it is already, pat yourself on the back; you are helping to protect your home from a dangerous and destructive chimney fire.)
-Should you take care of chimney maintenance yourself or hire a pro?
-Find out the facts so you can make an informed decision.
+But how to clean a chimney -- should you take care of chimney maintenance yourself or hire a pro?

 Why Regular Chimney Cleaning Is Essential

 When you use your fireplace, a carbon-based chemical product called creosote is formed.
-Unless it is removed through regular chimney cleaning, this creosote residue will build up inside your fireplace and chimney.
+Unless it's removed through regular chimney cleaning, this creosote residue will build up inside your fireplace and chimney.
 Creosote buildup is harmful in several ways:

 - Creosote gives off acrid-smelling, toxic fumes even when your fireplace is not in use.